MundoAndino Home : Andes Colombia Guide at Mundo Andino

 Colombian Constitution of 1991

-The Political Constitution of Colombia, promulgated in 1991 and better known as The Constitution of 1991, is the constitution in effect in the Republic of Colombia which repealed the Constitution of 1886.
-It has lately been called the Constitution of the Rights.
+The Political Constitution of Colombia, better known as the Constitution of 1991, is the current governing document of the Republic of Colombia.
+Promulgated in 1991, it replaced the Constitution of 1886.
+It has lately been called the Constitution of Rights.

 History

 After an agitated constitutional period in the 19th century, Colombia instituted one of the oldest constitutions in Latin America, dating back to 1886.
-Nevertheless, the Constitution of 1886 had had several modifications in order to adapt it to the countrys changing social, economic and political circumstances.
+Nevertheless, after a century in force, the Constitution of 1886 was in need of modifications in order to adapt it to the countrys changing social, economic and political conditions.

-In 1988, a reform intending to extend the participation of citizens in politics and to avoid administrative corruption (among other things) failed.
-Therefore, a student and political movement called "Todavia podemos salvar a Colombia" (meaning "We can still save Colombia") proposed the summoning of a constituent assembly for the 1990 elections and promoted what was called the Seventh Paper Ballot (septima papeleta) for the legislative election of 1990.
+In 1988, a reform intended to increase citizens' participation in politics and combat administrative corruption, failed.
+Therefore, a student and political movement called "Todavia podemos salvar a Colombia" ("We can still save Colombia") proposed the formation of a constituent assembly for the 1990 elections and promoted what was called the Seventh Paper Ballot (septima papeleta) for this election.
 The Electoral Counsel did not accept the official inclusion of that vote, which was additional to the votes for Senate, Chamber of Representatives, Department Assemblies, Governors, Municipal Councils and Mayors, but was non-officially counted.
-Nevertheless the Supreme Court acknowledged the popular will and validated the Seventh Paper Ballot.
+Nevertheless, the Supreme Court acknowledged the popular will and validated the Seventh Paper Ballot.

-The presidents of the National Constituent Assembly were: Alvaro Gomez Hurtado on behalf of the Conservative Party, Horacio Serpa from the Liberal Party, y Antonio Navarro from the M-19 movement.
+In December 1990, elections were held for members of a National Constituent Assembly, which would promulgate the new constitution in 1991.
+The presidents of the National Constituent Assembly were: Alvaro Gomez Hurtado on behalf of the Conservative Party, Horacio Serpa from the Liberal Party and Antonio Navarro from the M-19 movement.

-Colombia adopted the formula of social state of right, took the shape of a decentralised unified state with a certain autonomy for its territorial entities and a presidential system.
-The 4 year presidential period remained.
+Colombia took the shape of a decentralised unified state with a certain autonomy for its territorial entities and a presidential system.
+The four-year presidential term was retained.

-An accusatory judicial system was established through the Attorney General of Colombia (Fiscalia General de the Nacion).
+An accusatory judicial system was established through the Attorney General of Colombia (Fiscalia General de la Nacion).

-The Constitutional Court was created as an independent body from the Supreme Court of Justice, and relieved it from the constitutional control which the latter had been exercising since 1910.
-The new body decides over lawsuits of unconstitutionality against laws, legislative decrees, laws approving international treaties, referendum or assembly constituency summons and against judicial decisions related to the tutelage action of constitutional rights.
+The power of judicial review was transferred from the Supreme Court of Justice, which had exercised it since 1910, to an independent Constitutional Court.
+This new body hears challenges to the constitutionality of laws, legislative decrees, laws approving international treaties, referendum or assembly constituency summons and hears appeals of lower judicial decisions related to the tutelage action of constitutional rights.

 The tutelage action was instituted as a quick and effective mechanism that allows citizens to assert their fundamental rights as stated in Article 8 of the Universal Declaration of Human Rights of 1948.